calremmel/calremmel.github.io/content/posts/fraud-unbalanced-classes.md

 # Visualizing Fraud

 Part of what makes it so difficult to detect fraud is that **fraud is rare.** Within any given dataset of transactions, there will usually be far more legitimate cases than fraudulent ones.
-This makes it difficult to build a profile for what might distiguish fraud from non-fraud, and it makes it very difficult to avoid flagging legitimate transactions as fraud inadvertently when you try.
+This makes it difficult to build a profile for what might distinguish fraud from non-fraud, and it makes it very difficult to avoid flagging legitimate transactions as fraud inadvertently when you try.

 To get a sense of this, it is useful to have a way to visualize the frequency of fraud versus non-fraud.
 That's where we'll start.